About Ohlone College

 The Ohlone Community College District is a multi-campus single community college district located in the southern portion of the San Francisco Bay in California.
 Serving almost 16,000 students per year, the District has a main campus in the City of Fremont and a newly constructed campus in the City of Newark.

 Ohlone College is an ethnically diverse institution that promotes innovation and continuous improvement in departments and divisions.
 The College is named for the native population living in the area when Mission San Jose was founded.

-- Ohlone enrolls almost 17,000 students per year at our Fremont and Newark campuses and online.
+- Ohlone enrolls over 17,000 students per year at our Fremont and Newark campuses and online.